Cyriaque Lamar

 Future, New Jersey - section break

 An immense shudder wracked The Night Sea, dislodging a splatter of islands from the continental tapestry.
-Sulawesi, Sardinia, and Maui tumbled into the deep blue, and incandescent scars of core alloy rushed in to fill their outlines.
+Sulawesi, Sardinia, and Maui tumbled into the deep water, as incandescent scars of core alloy rushed in to fill their outlines.

 Tippi paid this no mind, because she was busy drowning.